 You can expect that for the first 10 to 20 minutes, you’ll feel totally awkward.
 This is completely normal, and it happens to everyone, so don’t worry about it.
 I promise it will go away and you’ll be able to relax and enjoy this time together.
 Embrace the awkward, go with it!

-My #1 rule is: DO NOT LOOK AT THE CAMERA.
+My #1 rule is: DON’T LOOK AT THE CAMERA.
 This is also probably the most difficult thing to do!
-We’re usually conditioned from an early age to look and smile when someone is taking our picture.
+We’re conditioned from an early age to look and smile when someone is taking our picture.
+Unless I ask you to, just try to ignore the camera, and pay attention to each other.
 It can feel awkward at first, trying to ignore the urge to do that- but I promise it gets easier!
 We’ll be moving around a lot and I’ll help you if you need it!